saibhaskarpuram-cmyk/VLSI-WORKSHOP/MODULE-2/README.md

 end
 ```

-The appropriate reset style depends on the required hardware architecture.
+The reset style should be selected according to the requirements of the target hardware architecture and its timing behavior.

 Synchronous reset keeps reset operation associated with the clock, while asynchronous reset allows the flip-flop to be forced into a known state independently of the clock.